open-mmlab/mmpose/docs/en/guide_to_framework.md

 When supporting MPII dataset, since we need to use `head_size` to calculate `PCKh`, we add `headbox_file` to `__init__()` and override`_load_annotations()`.

-To support a dataset that is beyond the scope of `BaseCocoStyleDataset`, you may need to subclass from the `BaseDataset` provided by [MMEngine](https://github.com/open-mmlab/mmengine).
+To support a dataset that is beyond the scope of [BaseCocoStyleDataset](https://github.com/open-mmlab/mmpose/blob/main/mmpose/datasets/datasets/base/base_coco_style_dataset.py), you may need to subclass from the `BaseDataset` provided by [MMEngine](https://github.com/open-mmlab/mmengine).
 Please refer to the [documents](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/basedataset.html) for details.

 ### Pipeline